top of page

 Well there’s a few different camps of thought when it comes to engaging the glutes with back bending.
 Let’s talk through it all.

 It is thought that pinching of the lumbar spine in a backbend may be a sign of hinging through the lower back which can be addressed by engaging the glutes.
-Activation of the glutes will help to extend the hips and externally rotate them which reduces pressure off the lumbar spine.
+Activation of the glutes can extend the hips and externally rotate them which reduces pressure off the lumbar spine.
 It is helpful to know that we can access greater hip extension in slight hip external rotation which can assist our back bending.
 So if you experience discomfort in your back, you may find it helpful to try back bending with your feet rotated outwards to start to increase gluteal contraction and hip extension.

 But for some people they find this position actually loads up their lumbar spine more because they are now pushing into newly found range.
 Furthermore, there is evidence to suggest that glute activation with the thighs parallel will use all of the gluteus maximus, compared to an externally rotated position which mainly fires the superior part (Selkowitz, 2016).
 So in an ideal world, it would be great if we could keep the legs parallel.
 But for some people when first learning they might find it challenging to use the glutes and to keep the legs parallel in this position.
+We must understand that an one size fits all approach is never going to serve the entire population, so nuance and tailoring is required.

-There is a third camp that actually suggest a light gluteal activation is helpful to reduce pinching, along with a light adductor squeeze of a yoga block, to maintain a neutral/parallel thigh position.
+There is a third camp that actually suggest a gluteal activation is helpful to reduce pinching, along with a light adductor squeeze of a yoga block, to maintain a neutral/parallel thigh position.

 Yellow Flags of the Lumbar Spine from backbends: